 Copper is an essential trace mineral that we need to stay healthy.

-It’s found in all body tissues – though the majority is held in the brain, liver, heart, kidneys, and skeletal muscles.
+It’s found in all body tissues, though the majority is in the brain, liver, heart, kidneys, and skeletal muscles.

-Copper plays an important role in a number of functions throughout the body – including the production of red blood cells, regulation of blood pressure and heart rate, and the development and maintenance of bones, organs, and connective tissue.
+Copper plays an important role in several bodily functions – including the production of red blood cells, the regulation of blood pressure and heart rate, and the development and maintenance of bones, organs, and connective tissue.
 It also helps the body produce collagen and absorb iron, and plays a role in energy production.

-The body cannot produce copper itself, so we have to get it through our diet.
+The body cannot produce copper, so we have to get it through our diet.
 However, having too much or too little copper can lead to health issues, so it’s important to get just the right amount.

 7 potential health benefits of copper

 We know that copper is essential for health.
-And while research is ongoing, current findings suggest that it may have the potential to positively impact on a number of different health conditions.
+And while research is ongoing, current findings suggest that it may have the potential to positively impact several health conditions.

 We’ll cover some of the potential health benefits of copper below…